What is Pupil Premium and who is eligible for it?

 Children who get any of the above benefits in their own right (ie they get benefits payments directly, instead of through a parent or guardian) can also get the Pupil Premium Grant/Free School Meals.

 Children under the compulsory school age who are in full time education may also be able to get Pupil Premium Grant/Free School Meals.

 If you think that your income is low and you receive any of the benefits listed above, please apply using the website link:

 How is the funding spent in school?

 Schools can decide how the Pupil Premium is spent, since they are best placed to assess what additional provision should be made for the individual pupils within their responsibility.
 We are accountable for the use we make of the Pupil premium and must demonstrate its impact – further information can be found in our policy and strategy documents below.

 Who can I talk to about this?

-If you would like more information about applying for free school meals, please contact Mrs Hawkins, our FLO who can support you in your application.
+If you would like more information about applying for free school meals, please contact Mrs Nunn, our FLO who can support you in your application.